Where in the World? (Irish game show)

-Where in the World? was an Irish quiz show presented firstly by Marty Whelan and subsequently by Theresa Lowe that was broadcast for nine series between 1987 and 1996.
+Where in the World? is an Irish quiz show presented firstly by Marty Whelan and subsequently by Theresa Lowe that was broadcast for nine series between 1987 and 1996.
 The show featured two teams of four made up of two families, answering a series of geography-based questions.

 Game Play

 6 Rounds.
 2 Families.
 1 Holiday.

 Round 1: Head to Head

 Teams are made up of 4 family members.
 Each opposing family member goes head to head in a quick fire buzzer round.
 Two question are asked of each group.
 Starting at the top of the family table where the team captains go head to head to answer two questions, the person to buzz in first gets to answer first.
 If they get it wrong it is passed back to the opposing team member.
 Then the team members sitting next to the team captains go head to head as before, and this continues until the fourth team members go head to head.
 Each answer is worth £5.